 The Proprietor carries out an annual review of the safeguarding and child protection procedures to ensure that they are operating effectively.
-This typically includes: discussion of the annual report produced by the Designated Safeguarding Lead; reviewing the ESCB audit completed by the Designated Safeguarding Lead; attendance at all safeguarding training provided to staff; attendance at termly safeguarding forums for Essex; discussion of safeguarding at appraisal interviews; discussion with a sample of pupils throughout the year; discussion with the head of Computing regarding the teaching of online safety; termly discussions with the Designated Safeguarding Lead about safeguarding procedures in the school.
+This typically includes: discussion of the annual report produced by the Designated Safeguarding Lead; reviewing the ESCB audit completed by the Designated Safeguarding Lead; attendance at all safeguarding training provided to staff; attendance at termly safeguarding forums for Essex; with a sample of pupils throughout the year; discussion with the head of Computing regarding the teaching of online safety; termly discussions with the Designated Safeguarding Lead about safeguarding procedures in the school.